 A published children’s author and award-winning recording artist, he has toured Great Britain, performed twice at The White House, been called “a consummate storyteller” by The New York Times for his Off-Broadway shows at Lincoln Center and been a Featured Teller at the National Storytelling Festival.
 Museums like the Art Institute of Chicago and the Museum of Fine Arts in Boston hire him to tell stories about works in their collections, while companies and organizations like IBM and Target commission original performances and voice-overs for outreach and educational media.
 His recordings and books have won Parents’ Choice, Indie, Golden Headset, Storytelling World, Pick of the Lists, Editors’ Choice and Dove awards.

 Odds Bodkin’s unique storytelling audios and music recordings are available here as downloads.
-His epic novel in verse, The Water Mage’s Daughter, a high-fantasy word symphony, is available on Amazon.
+His epic novel in verse, The Water Mage’s Daughter, a high-fantasy word symphony, is available here.